Basement-Renovator/basement-renovator/README.md

   * Entities are classified by Kind automatically, so if you need to specially classify something this won't be smart enough to detect it.
   * Every entity (with a few exceptions like projectiles) the mod adds will show up in BR.
 All of them.
 Even the ones that make no sense.
   * The techniques don't mix, and so you'll lose out on the pluses of the other option.
 For these reasons this setting is not recommended.
 It's much cleaner to use the `basementrenovator` directory.

+*Why does my custom entity appear with a hazard sign on it?*

+* While Basement Renovator can save a wide range of values identifying entities, not all of them play nicely in game.
+Some are fine in game, but are still invalid.
+  - Variants are represented in game as 12 bits, which range from 0 - 4095.
+BR saves them as 32 bit values, and the game can read your modded entity like this, but it will always be reduced into that range.
+You can be 100% certain of your variant if it falls within that range
+  - Ids/Types have the same representation as variants, with an additional twist.
+Entities of type 1000 or higher are read from rooms as *grid entities* like rocks or spikes.
+That means your entity will not get spawned in the room at all if its id is that high!
+  - Subtypes are represented using 8 bits, or the range 0 - 255.
+This is the same both in BR and in game.
+Follows the same rules as variant otherwise.

+  If you see this warning, please change your values to fit in the proper range.
+This will prevent a lot of difficult to debug issues in your mods.
+You can see exactly where an entity is out of range in the logs or in the tooltip if you hover over it in the room.